Lower back view of the JBL Xtreme 2 speaker, showing the closed USB ports door.

 JBL Xtreme 2 Power Button

-The Power button not only switches the Xtreme 2 ON and OFF, but also sports a multi-colored light to display speaker status when turned on.
+The Power button not only switches the Xtreme 2 ON and OFF.
+But it also contains a multi-color light to display speaker status.

 How to Read and Use the Power Button Signals